Gary Osborne

 Gary Osborne (born 1949 in London) is an English singer and songwriter.
 He chaired The Songwriters Executive of the British Academy Of Songwriters Composers and Authors for 12 years during which time he was also chairman of The Ivor Novello Awards.
+Osborne's early career included presenting the 1960s radio show Cool Britania on the BBC World Service, and a stint with RCA Records in its A&R department.

 Career

 Born in London in 1949, Osborne is the son of the late musical director Tony Osborne.
 He was educated in Switzerland and entered the music industry at the age of 15.
-As a teenage songwriter Osborne had recordings by Timi Yuro, Nana Mouskouri and Val Doonican and at age 17 had his first US chart entry with "On The Other Side" by The Seekers, which he wrote with Tom Springfield.
+Timi Yuro, Nana Mouskouri and Val Doonican made recordings of songs by the teenage Osborne, and at the age of 17 he had his first US chart entry with "On The Other Side" by The Seekers, which he wrote with Tom Springfield.
 Osborne was influenced by lyricist/producer Norman Newell whom he knew via family connections in his youth.

-Osborne's early career included presenting the 1960s radio show Cool Britania on the BBC World Service and a stint with RCA Records in its A&R department.
-In the early 1970s, he was active in television jingles, writing and performing hundreds of songs for brands including Pepsi, Ultra Brite, Shredded Wheat and Abbey National.
+In the early 1970s he was active in television jingles, writing and performing hundreds of songs for brands including Pepsi, Ultra Brite, Shredded Wheat and Abbey National.

-Osborne and Paul Vigrass recorded two albums, both produced by Jeff Wayne.
-Their first was Queues, in 1972, containing the hits "Forever Autumn", "Men of Learning" and "Virginia (Be Strong)".
-Their second and last was Steppin' Out, with the hit "Gypsy Woman".
-"Men of Learning" peaked at #84 in Australia in 1972.
-The duo did release a belated UK single in 1975 (also produced by Wayne) on CBS 3170 with "Take it Away" on the A side and "Hangin' in, Hangin' Out" (co-written by the duo and Wayne) on the B side.
+Osborne recorded two albums together with Paul Vigrass; these were both produced by Jeff Wayne.
+The first is Queues in 1972, which contains the hits "Forever Autumn", "Men of Learning" and "Virginia (Be Strong)"; the second is Steppin' Out, with the hit "Gypsy Woman".
+"Men of Learning" peaked at No. 84 in Australia in 1972.
+The duo did release a belated UK single in 1975 (also produced by Wayne) on CBS 3170 with "Take it Away" on the A-side and "Hangin' in, Hangin' Out" (co-written by the duo and Wayne) on the B-side.